 Title V, Part B, Subpart 2

-Title V-B, Subpart 2, the Rural and Low-Income School Program (RLISP), provides discretionary funds to meet the needs of rural, low-income schools.
-Formula grants will be awarded to the state, which in turn will award subgrants to eligible school districts.
+Formula grants are awarded by the U.S. Department of Education to the state, which in turn will award subgrants to eligible school districts.
 In Wisconsin, funds will be awarded by formula based on student enrollment as determined by average daily attendance.

 In Wisconsin, funding is expected to be targeted at improving student achievement in reading and/or mathematics.

 Each summer, the DPI contacts all eligible districts to let them know when and how to apply.

 A Local Education Agency (LEA) that is awarded RLIS funds is required to submit a budget in WISEgrants to the DPI showing how they intend to use those funds.
 The LEA's budget must be approved before any spending can occur.

 U.S. Dept. of Education created a searchable guide for both SRSA and RLIS funds at Searchable Guide.